migara/terraform-ibm-twistlock-modules/README.md

 ## Using the modules

-This repoository contains two modules
+This repository contains two modules

 ### Prisma Cloud Compute [Console](modules/console)